-HE subscriber having on hand too many back store. goods for the present season, is very desirous of reducing his stock, which consists of Fancy and Staple Dry Goods and Groceries; all of which will be sold at very reduced prices for cash to suit the times.
+Camden, S. C. May, 1837.
+HE subsesiber having on hand too many goods for the present season, is very desirons of reducing his stock, which consists of Fancy and Staple Dry Goods and Groceries; all of which will be sold at very reduced prices for cash to suit the times.
+June 10 6 tf W. J. GERALD.